 Resilience in Something Else (RISE)

-RISE is a group created from the COVID-19 pandemic due to students' need for support and connection in our socially distanced time.
+The RISE Native Youth Leadership group was created during the COVID-19 pandemic due to students' need for support and connection in our socially distanced time.
 This group has fostered relationships across the state of Montana and continues to thrive due to the invaluable opportunities for leadership development and relationship building.
 One of the main focuses of RISE is connection with personal culture as well as heritage, the students uphold these values each meeting.

 Cree Seal